Staff Directory

 - Email:

 Jim Cole assumed duties as Director of Athletics for Mercer University on July 1, 2010.
-Prior to being named to his current post, Cole served as Mercer’s Senior Associate Director of Athletics for External Affairs where he headed up the Mercer Athletics Foundation, while also serving as a state representative in Georgia and working in private business.
+Prior to being named to his current post, he served as Mercer’s Senior Associate Director of Athletics for External Affairs where he headed up the Mercer Athletics Foundation.
+He has also spent considerable time as a Georgia state representative, as well as in private business.

 Cole’s tenure has seen numerous postseason successes from the men’s and women’s basketball programs.
-Mercer men’s basketball is the only program in the nation to win a game in each of the four postseason tournaments – CIT (2012), NIT (2013), NCAA (2014) and CBI (2015).
+Mercer is the only men's basketball program in the nation to register a win in each of the four postseason tournaments – CIT (2012), NIT (2013), NCAA (2014) and CBI (2015).
 The women’s basketball team continued their championship ways in the 2021-22 season by claiming their fourth Southern Conference Tournament title across a five-year span, while also advancing to the NCAA Tournament to face top-seeded UConn in Storrs, Conn.
 It was also Mercer’s sixth Southern Conference crown over a dominant seven-year stretch.

 Mercer made a landmark transition into the Southern Conference, one of the oldest and most prestigious conferences in the South, in 2014, and has found great success in both athletics and academics.
 The Bears are proud affiliates of the Southern Conference, which prides itself in a tradition of academic excellence and has a storied history of programs that have established success in the Southeastern Conference and Atlantic Coast Conference afterward.